 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is next to no student debt.

 A Daily Schedule as an HVAC Technician

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+Complex jobs may require more time than others, so the number of calls each day can fluctuate.

-Can You Make a Good Living in HVAC?
+Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Along with starting your own business, there are other paths for career advancement.
+In addition to owning your own business, there are other paths for career advancement.
 These include:

 • HVAC manager, $72,515 average salary